Camille Lemonnier: Biography

 In 1888 Lemonnier was prosecuted in Paris for offending against public morals by a story in Gil Blas, and was condemned to a fine.
 In a later prosecution at Brussels he was defended by Edmond Picard, and acquitted; and he was arraigned for a third time, at Bruges, for his L'Homme en amour, but again acquitted.
 He represented his own case in Les Deux consciences (1902).
 L'Ile vierge (1897) was the first of a trilogy to be called La Légende de la vie, which was to trace, under the fortunes of the hero, the pilgrimage of man through sorrow and sacrifice to the conception of the divinity within him.
 In Adam et Eve (1899) and Au Cœur frais de la forêt (1900), he preached the return to nature as the salvation not only of the individual but of the community.
 Among his other more important works are G. Courbet, et ses œuvres (1878); L'Histoire des Beaux-Arts en Belgique 1830–1887 (1887); En Allemagne (1888), dealing especially with the Pinakothek at Munich; La Belgique (1888), an elaborate descriptive work with many illustrations; La Vie belge (1905); and Alfred Stevens et son œuvre (1906).

 Lemonnier spent much time in Paris, and was one of the early contributors to the Mercure de France.
 He began to write at a time when Belgian letters lacked style; and with much toil, and some initial extravagances, he created a medium for the expression of his ideas.
 He explained something of the process in a preface contributed to Gustave Abel's Labeur de la prose (1902).
 His prose is magnificent and sonorous, but abounds in neologisms and strange metaphors.

-Rue Camille Lemonnier/Camille Lemonnierstraat in western Ixelles, is named in his honor.
+Rue Camille Lemonnier/Camille Lemonnierstraat in western Ixelles, is named in his honour.